Mobile UX/UI trends in 2026: design that sells

 - You tap the flow on your own phone before production code starts.

-Full product prototyping in DDT means we are the only Polish software house that can publish a fixed-price guarantee on engineering after design sign-off.
+Full product prototyping in DDT lets GMI Software quote engineering with a fixed-price guarantee after design sign-off.
 Full rights to design files stay with you.

 Frequently asked questions